 Weetabix Limited – Slavery and Human Trafficking Statement

-Weetabix is a company which strives to do things in the right way and as a business we recognise our responsibility to be aware of the risks of modern slavery and human trafficking within our own organisation and supply chain.
+Weetabix and WAL are companies that strive to do things in the right way and we recognise our responsibility to be aware of the risks of modern slavery and human trafficking within our own Group and supply chain.

 To find out more about what we do, please go to https://www.weetabixfoodcompany.co.uk/

 3.Relevant Policies and Contracts

 4.Risk assessment processes

 We have considered the risk of modern slavery in our own operations and we have concluded that, on the basis that we are a UK employer subject to UK employment protections and practices and already have well developed checks and balances within our business, we have a low risk of modern slavery occurring in our own operations.